This post is all about the Dyker Heights holiday lights 2025 in Brooklyn, New York.

 Make sure to zigzag across streets to see all the lights, but keep the area between 11th and 13th Avenues as your main route, since that’s where most of the action is.

-Is Dyker Heights Safe?
+Is Dyker Heights A Safe Neighbourhood?

 Absolutely!
 Dyker Heights is a quiet, residential neighbourhood and is considered one of the safer areas in Brooklyn.